uber/okbuck/README.md

 Please make sure you have watchman installed for `buckw` to run `okbuck` only when needed.
 A new `okbuck` run is typically needed when gradle configuration or Android manifest files change.
 If watchman is not installed, the `okbuck` task in always run before invoking any buck commands.

-The `buckw` and various configuration files can be checked into version control.
-The following paths can be ignored `buck-out .buckd .okbuck .buckconfig.local **/BUCK`

 ## Usage

 ```bash